bctboi23/CeeChess/README.md

 # seeChess
 Hi!
 I am a bot written in C, heavily inspired by the Vice engine and video series done by Bluefever!
 I am on lichess as seeChessBot, and have a lichess bullet rating of 2050.

 My engine features include: alpha beta (with MVV/LVA, Killers, and History for move ordering), PV Search, Null Move Pruning, Late Move Reductions, Razoring, Mate Distance Pruning, a small Transposition Table, and piece square tables for evaluation.
-Gets about 3.5Mn/s on one core of my i7 7700k (3.6Ghz).
-EBF seems to now hover around 4.25.

-Planned improvements include adding an opening book, Late Move Reductions, mobility evaluation, and SEE.
+Planned improvements include adding an opening book, mobility evaluation, King Safety, Tapered eval, Static Null Move Pruning, Futility Pruning, and SEE.
 Other possible improvements could be bitboard move generation, futility pruning, and aspiration window search